Did You Catch These Classic Rom-Com Callbacks In

 Advertisement

 "Yeah!
-Even more so when I was in college, because I think I was so enamored with the way some of my professor’s brains worked, that I was attracted to their intellect."
+Even more so when I was in college, because I think I was so enamoured with the way some of my professor’s brains worked, that I was attracted to their intellect."

 What was your version of “Crash Into Me”?